 Upsides of Stipulation and Award

 The fact that future medical care (FMC) is open is a good thing for the worker.
-This holds especially true in the case of chronic conditions, when FMC is the only financially feasible option within the system.
-Even though the care will remain in the control of the adjuster, it still beats nothing.
+This is especially true in the case of chronic conditions, when FMC is the only financially feasible option within the system, even though the care will remain in the control of the adjuster.

 Another hidden advantage is the possibility of reopening the case if another related disability appears.
 The SOL (time limit) for this is 5 years since the date of the initial injury.
-If there are conditions or consequences that weren’t foreseen at the time of the settlement, there’s a chance to get a bigger amount of the permanent benefit and a wider medical coverage for the new or further impairments caused by the original injury.
+If there are conditions or consequences that weren’t foreseen at the time of the settlement, there’s a chance to get an amount bigger than the permanent benefit and a wider medical coverage for the new or further impairments caused by the original injury.

 A third upside is the opportunity to get a bigger amount of C&R if the claim is reopened due to further consequent impairments.
 This wouldn’t be possible if the case had been originally closed through C&R.

 Get an Expert Attorney to Handle Your Workman’s Comp Claim In Orange County CA

-If you or someone dear to you has incurred injuries like head brain injury attorney orange county on the job in Orange County, don’t hesitate to contact the experienced, aggressive and ethical workers compensation lawyers at Workers’ Compensation Attorney Group in Orange County.
+If you or someone dear to you has incurred injuries like a head or brain injury on the job in Orange County , don’t hesitate to contact an experienced, aggressive and ethical workers compensation lawyer at Workers’ Compensation Attorney Group in Orange County.
 Our lawyers are experts with an invaluable experience in leading workman’s compensation claims.
 Contact us right away to get a free case review with no pressure or obligation to retain our services.
 If you do choose to hire us, you don’t need to worry about exorbitant legal fees – you pay only if we win!
-You have nothing to lose, but valuable time and guidance in your case.
+You have nothing to lose, but you will certainly gain valuable time and legal guidance.